This post may contain affiliate links. Please read my affiliate policy.

 Turn a Fruit Smoothie into a Green Smoothie

-You can take any healthy smoothie recipes you love and add 1 cup (or a handful) to them if they don’t already have leafy greens, and you won’t even taste the difference.
+You can take any healthy smoothie recipes you love and add 1 cup (or a handful) of spinach to them if they don’t already have leafy greens, and you won’t even taste the difference.
 Yet you can be proud of yourself for adding a whole cup of spinach to your body!

 New to leafy greens?
 Start with 1/4 cup in this blueberry spinach smoothie, then work your way up to a full cup.
 You’ll be surprised at how quickly your tastebuds adapt to that leafy green goodness.
+For smooth, creamy results every time, see my guide on how to make a smoothie.

 ingredients for a healthy snack including blueberries, strawberries, banana, spinach and plant milk.